-Gracie: A Love Story is a 319 page hardcover measuring 9 1/4" x 6".
+Gracie: A Love Story by George Burns is a 319-page hardcover published in 1988 by G.P.
+Putnam's Sons.
 The dust jacket has light surface rubbing and shelf wear.
-Inside, the book is pristine, and in near-new condition.
-The overall condition is very good.
+Inside, the book is in very good condition.

 Gracie Allen, of course--as told with love and humor by George Burns.

 "For forty years my act consisted of one joke.
 And then she dies."
 Her name was Gracie Allen, but she was on a first-name basis with America.
 There was only one Gracie, and this is the story of her life, as told by the only person who could, George Burns.

 Gracie brings to life the charming woman who was smart enough to become the dumbest woman in show business history.
 Onstage she was lovable, confusing Gracie, who believed horses must be deaf because she saw so few of them at concerts, and who decided to cut her vacuum cleaner cord in half so she could save on electricity; Gracie, who pleaded with audiences, "If I say the right thing, please forgive me."